 PORT PERRY AGRICULTURAL SOCIETY

-The Board of Directors of the Port Perry Agricultural Society and many additional volunteers organize and run the Port Perry Fair.
-The Society, first established in 1856, is a member of the Ontario Association of Agricultural Societies.
-This year we celebrate our 159th Anniversary.
+The Port Perry Agricultural Society Board of Directors, members and numerous volunteers organize and run the Port Perry Fair.
+The Society was established in 1853 and is a member of the Ontario Association of Agricultural Societies.
+This year marks the 165th anniversary of the fair.

-We always welcome new Board Members and volunteers – a great way to get involved in your community and have fun!
-Contact firstname.lastname@example.org on how to be a part of the Port Perry Fair or click on our Supporting the Fair page for additional information.
+We always welcome new board members and volunteers, it is a great way to get involved in your community and have fun at the same time.
+Please contact email@example.com for more information or refer to our Supporting the Fair page on assisting the fair.

 Fairs began as a place of fellowship, exhibition and trade.
-Ever since the invention of oxen and carts, or boats capable of carrying goods, market places have sprung up at agreed-upon places and times.
-Fairs were temporary things of a few days, and had to deal with bad roads and bandits along the way.
-They could operate only under the protection of a strong war Lord or Count.
-(Indeed, that is where the word ‘county’ comes from.)
+Ever since the use of oxen and carts and boats shipping goods, market places were agreed upon at designated places and times.
+Fairs, few and far between had to deal with poor road conditions and thieves along the way.
+Fairs operated under the protection of a strong war Lord or Count.
 The Count would extract a fair ‘fee’ from the participants for his protection.
-Fairs differed from carnivals and markets in that there was major emphasis on exhibition and fellowship as well as trade.
-Carnivals were more apt to be theme ‘entertainment’.
-Many towns grew around the places where at first there were only periodic fairs, carnivals or markets.
+Fairs differed from carnivals and markets having emphasis on exhibition, fellowship and trade.
+Many towns were populated around the areas that held fairs, carnivals or markets.

 Agricultural Fairs specialized in agricultural products and needs.
-There were only a few times during a year when the farmer was free enough from the demands of keeping livestock, or tending fields, to make the difficult trip along rustic tracks to a distant fair.
-People in the business of buying what the farms produced (and those selling ot farmers what they needed) would try to attend many fairs and brought with them enough comforts to entertain themselves and others to make attending the fairs both fun as well as profitable.
+There were only a few times during a year when the farmer was free from the demands of keeping livestock or tending fields to make the difficult trip along rustic tracks to a distant fair.
+People in the business of buying goods from the farms and those selling wares to farmers would attend fairs.
+They brought with them enough comforts to entertain themselves and others to make attending the fairs both fun as well as profitable.
 Impromptu athletic contests and races would evolve into an evening of singing and dancing.

-At the turn of the century, a County would typically divide it’s agricultural areas into local regions of no more than 12 or 15 miles in diameter, which was about the distance a farmer could travel in a day to bring his produce.
-And so, originally there were many little Township Fairs.
-The Province of Ontario still has some 233 local fairs run by local Agricultural Societies.
+At the turn of the century, a county would divide its agricultural areas into local regions of 12 or 15 miles in diameter, which was the average distance a farmer could travel in a day to bring his produce.
+This concept established many little township fairs throughout the area.
+The Province of Ontario still has over 200 local fairs run by individual Agricultural Societies.

-For a list of all the fairs in our area (called District 4 with the Ontario Association of Agricultural Societies) go to Ontario Fairs website.
+For a list of all the fairs in our District 4 area or elsewhere, please visit the Ontario Association of Agricultural Societies at ontariofairs.org.

 THE FAIR WHERE URBAN MEETS RURAL